jamesdiacono/WebSeif/README.md

 WebSeif provides two categories of stores, each using different strategies for persistence.

 The __filesystem stores__ read and write their state to a directory.
-They are used with Node.js or Deno.
+There are two implementations, one for Node.js and one for Deno.
 The private key is encrypted using a password.

     import make_store from "./store/node_filesystem_store.js";
     const bob_store = make_store("/path/to/directory", "p@ssw0rd");